olvaffe/olv-notes/tools/services/cups.md

 - the current version, but being deprecated
 - <https://github.com/OpenPrinting/cups>
   - backends: `dnssd`, `http(s)`, `ipp(s)`, `snmp`, `socket`, `usb`
+    - a backend is invoked with `job-id user title copies options [file]` and specific envvars to send data to a device
+      - `dnssd` execves another backend
+    - some backends also support discovery when invoked without any argument
+      - `usb` lists supported usb devices
+      - `dnssd` browses dns-sd
   - filters: `commandtops`, `gziptoany`, `pstops`, `rasterto*`
+    - a filter converts data from one format to another
+  - drivers: `everywhere`
+    - a driver queries device caps and generates a ppd
+    - `everywhere` is built-in and works with any conformant IPP Everywhere device
   - bsd printing system compat
     - `lpc` configs queues
     - `lprm` cancels jobs